Industrial ecology

 Industrial ecology (IE) is the study of material and energy flows through industrial systems.
 The global industrial economy can be modelled as a network of industrial processes that extract resources from the Earth and transform those resources into by-products, products and services which can be bought and sold to meet the needs of humanity.
 Industrial ecology seeks to quantify the material flows and document the industrial processes that make modern society function.
-Industrial ecologists are often concerned with the impacts that industrial activities have on the environment, with use of the planet's supply of natural resources, and with problems of waste disposal.
+Industrial ecologists are often concerned with the impacts that industrial activities have on the environment, with the use of the planet's supply of natural resources, and with problems of waste disposal.
 Industrial ecology is a young but growing multidisciplinary field of research which combines aspects of engineering, economics, sociology, toxicology and the natural sciences.

 Industrial ecology has been defined as a "systems-based, multidisciplinary discourse that seeks to understand emergent behavior of complex integrated human/natural systems".
 The field approaches issues of sustainability by examining problems from multiple perspectives, usually involving aspects of sociology, the environment, economy and technology.
 The name comes from the idea that the analogy of natural systems should be used as an aid in understanding how to design sustainable industrial systems.

 Overview

 Example of industrial symbiosis.
-Waste steam from a waste incinerator (right) is piped to an ethanol plant (left) where it is used as in input to their production process.
+Waste steam from a waste incinerator (right) is piped to an ethanol plant (left) where it is used as an input to their production process.

-Industrial ecology is concerned with the shifting of industrial process from linear (open loop) systems, in which resource and capital investments move through the system to become waste, to a closed loop system where wastes can become inputs for new processes.
+Industrial ecology is concerned with shifting industrial processes from linear (open-loop) systems, in which resource and capital investments move through the system to become waste, to a closed-loop system where wastes can become inputs for new processes.

 Much of the research focuses on the following areas: